devkinn/devkinn/README.md

 ## Hi there 👋

+I am an ICT engineer currently pursuing a master's degree in computer science – distributed and cloud systems.
+I completed my engineering studies with a grade of 5.0, during which I received a scholarship for academic achievements.
+I have extensive knowledge of network protocols and a basic understanding of scripting in Python and Bash.
+My interests in DevOps and cloud systems are reflected in my homelab project, which involves managing a server built on a Raspberry Pi.
+This project has given me a solid understanding of Docker and hands-on experience with the Linux operating system.
+Currently, I am using it to learn Kubernetes through the k3s distribution.

 <!--
 **devkinn/devkinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.